Chamber of Curiosities (Kunstkammer)

 Remarkable features: On the dome of the building, you can find a scheme of the solar system planets.
 It represents the function of the museum as a scientific center.

 Interesting facts: Peter the Great tried to turn the museum into a popular place, so he ordered to make the entrance free.
 They say that the guests of the museum were offered a cup of coffee or a glass of vodka and a cake as a gratitude for the visit.

 Legend: The collections of the Kunstkammer include teeth taken out personally by Peter the Great, a great lover of dental hygiene and surgery.
 It is believed that two teeth of the collection belonged to his son, Prince Alexei.
 The legend says that when his father removed the aching tooth, Alexei was too much shouting.
 Peter was disappointed by such behavior and removed another, a perfectly healthy tooth just to raise the character of the son.

-Museum: The museum will be interesting for the schoolchildren.
+About the Museum: The museum will be interesting for the schoolchildren.
 Exotic costumes, rarities and “monsters” in jars impress and fascinate them.
 The parents may experience the nausea, exploring the babies preserved in alcohol.
-But if the adults tell their kids about the dangers of smoking and drugs addiction, the children will think several times whether to take up a cigarette.
+However, if the adults tell their kids about the dangers of smoking and drugs addiction, the children will think several times whether to take up a cigarette.
 For adults who want to tickle their nerves, the museum may be disappointing.
 Working hours: 11.00 am–6.00 pm.
 Day off: Mon. and the last Tue. of every month.